-EPA and DHA are Omega 3 fats extremely important for the brain, cardiovascular system, eyes, nervous system, thinning the blood, and as anti-inflammatories for pain and inflammation anywhere in the body.
+EPA and DHA are Omega 3 fats essential for the brain, cardiovascular system, eyes, nervous system, thinning the blood, and as anti-inflammatories for pain and inflammation anywhere in the body.
 They are primarily found in seafood, coming from the algae and crustaceans that fish eat.
 A few fresh water fish also eat algae and contain some EPA and DHA.

 EPA is a required, “essential”, fatty acid.
 We must get EPA from food as we cannot make it ourselves and we require it for health.

 We can make DHA out of EPA.
 DHA is more important than EPA and our ability to convert EPA to DHA (but not the other way around) confirms the preference.
 I prefer products with higher DHA than EPA – Rosita Cod Liver Oil liquid or gelcaps, or this unusual and proprietary Omega 3 DHA from OrthoMolecular.
 Read more about how this product is made and you’ll never buy random fish oil from the store.

 5 Differences Between Fish Oil and Cod Liver Oil

 2).
 Fish Oil comes from the bodies of oily fish such as mackerel, sardines, herring and anchovy.
 Fish don’t make Omega 3 oils – they consume them in plankton and microalgae in their diet.
 Fish Oil contains only EPA and DHA with no vitamins.

 Shark, tuna and swordfish contain EPA and DHA but are too ecologically sensitive to harvest for oil.
 Salmon oil is usually made from farmed salmon and thus contains little EPA or DHA.
 Stick with my Ortho Molecular DHA Select.

 3).
 How is Cod Liver Oil processed?
 There are three ways to process cod liver oil, and more than one kind of cod fish.
 Getting quality cod liver oil with its natural A and D is really rare.
 That’s why I only recommend Rosita Extra Virgin Cod Oil.
 Read my article and podcast notes on Rosita here.